holgerjs/az-sdk-py-samples/py-get-azure-resources.md

-## Use the Azure SDK for Python to retrieve Azure Resources
+# Use the Azure SDK for Python to retrieve a list of Azure Resources

+## Introduction

-The Azure SDK for Python is one of many ways to connect to Azure REST API's and extract information.
-Here is how to retrieve all resources from an Azure subscription, put the data into a Pandas DataFrame and plot a simple pie chart.
+The [Azure SDK for Python](https://learn.microsoft.com/en-us/azure/developer/python/sdk/azure-sdk-overview) [1] is one of many ways to connect to Azure REST APIs and extract information.
+Here is an example on how to retrieve all resources from an Azure subscription, put the data into a [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) [2] and plot a simple pie chart using [matplotlib](https://matplotlib.org/) [3].

 ### Import Libraries